 Docker: an excellent tool for programmers and administrators.

 Docker allows to easy control system libraries.
 It creates a common framework, making it possible to work with distributed applications.
-When sending containers, you don’t have to worry about environment dependencies that could result in problems for the given application.
+When using Docker containers, you don’t have to worry about environment dependencies that could result in problems for the given application.
 Furthermore, Docker lets you quickly run a number of isolated applications.

 How containers work

-Docker guarantees that your code will work in exactly the same way on almost every Linux-based server.
+Docker guarantees that your code will work in exactly the same way on almost every server.
 All you need to do is to place the program and its dependencies in a light virtual container that then locks a part of the program in a complete file system.
 As a result, the container holds everything that is necessary to run the program: the code, system tools and libraries- in short, the things that can be installed on a server.
 What is more, Docker containers are based on open standards, which means that the software will always work, regardless of the surroundings.

-Containers start immediately, sharing the same operating system core and therefore using less RAM.
+Containers start immediately, sharing the same operating system kernel and therefore using less RAM.
 Built from layer file systems, images share similar files, which allows their more efficient download and use.
 What is more, applications and basic infrastructure are isolated from each other, which is an additional layer of protection for applications.

 Containers vs. virtual machines